lagom/lagom/docs/manual/java/guide/services/ServiceClients.md

 @[bind-client](code/docs/services/server/ServiceModule.java)

-Note that when you bind a server using `bindServices`, this will automatically bind a client for that service as well.
+Note that when you bind a server using `bindService`, this will automatically bind a client for that service as well.
 So in the previous example, when we start the application there will be one service (`HelloService`) and two clients (`HelloService` and `EchoService`) available.

 ## Using a service client